aostrom-dev/cld/README.md

 - A GKE Cluster
 - FluxCD installed in the cluster
-- The Github container registry
+- The GitHub container registry
-- A github action that builds the app's docker image
+- A GitHub action that builds the app's docker image
 - A dockerized app

 ## Schema